Last updated: May 5, 2026

 What assets count in Texas?

-Texas still applies a resource test for MSPs.
-Under the Texas MEPD handbook, HHSC can count bank accounts, certificates of deposit, stocks, bonds, retirement accounts, extra real estate, and some other property, while your homestead, one car, burial spaces, and some burial-related amounts may be excluded.
-Because HHSC now uses the Asset Verification System, it is smart to be very complete and honest on the application.
+Texas can count bank accounts, certificates of deposit, stocks, bonds, retirement accounts, extra real estate, and some other property.
+Your home, one car, burial spaces, and some burial-related amounts may be excluded.

 Does approval automatically give Extra Help with prescriptions?

 If you get QMB, SLMB, or QI, yes.
-Medicare and SSA both say those three MSPs trigger automatic Extra Help for Part D drug costs.
-QDWI is different.
-It pays only the Part A premium and does not automatically give Extra Help.
+Those programs usually trigger Extra Help for Medicare Part D drug costs.
+QDWI is different and does not automatically give Extra Help.

 How do I apply in Texas if I only want help with Medicare costs?